10 Cereal Hacks To Make Your Morning Even Better

 Add a little salt

 This may sound crazy, but hear me out – a smidgen of salt will make a world of difference.
 In fact, Momofuku Milk Bar uses a pinch of salt to add extra depth to its cereal milk.
-But be careful: most cereals already come jam-packed with sugar and salt, so use it sparingly.
+But, be careful most cereals already come jam-packed with sugar and salt, so use it sparingly.

 Toss in a little fruit (or cookies, or marshmallows)

 Nothing says “Good morning” more than a few slices of banana or fresh strawberries in a bowl of cereal.
-But if you’re like me, a nighttime cereal person, then why not make it a dessert?
+But, if you’re like me, a nighttime cereal person, then why not make it a dessert?
 Adding a little bit of marshmallows, crumpled cookies, or mini chocolate chips is the perfect way to end a night and jazz up a bowl of cereal.

 Make cereal bars

 Rice Krispies treats were the best sleepover snack when we were kids, so why not switch it up with your favorite cereal?
 Cocoa Pebbles, marshmallows, and just a dab of Nutella make for a quick-and-easy midnight snack.
-Or if you’re looking for something a bit healthier, try Honey Bunches of Oats mixed with a little bit of peanut butter and honey.
+Or, if you’re looking for something a bit healthier, try Honey Bunches of Oats mixed with a little bit of peanut butter and honey.

 Froot Loops Yogurt Ice Bars INGREDIENTS: 1 cup strawberries, de-stemmed 24 oz. greek yogurt 1/3 cup honey 2 cups Froot Loops or other cereal STEPS: In a blender add the strawberries, greek yogurt, and honey.
 Blend until smooth.
 In a bread pan lined with parchment paper add half the yogurt mixture.
 Then add the fruit loops cereal in a layer.
 Finally pour the rest of the yogurt mixture on top, patting down until even.
 Fold over the extra parchment paper, tape down, and freeze for 6 hours – overnight.
 Remove from freezer and lift up and out the frozen yogurt from the pan, flip it over onto a plate, and cut into thick slices.
 Finally remove the parchment paper before serving. #frootloops #froyo #icecream #cereal